Geneva is a private, four-year comprehensive Christian college of the arts, sciences, and professional studies.

 Traditional undergraduate student body is about 50% men, 50% women

 Non-traditional undergraduate students: 206

 Geneva has a diverse student body, with students representing 35 states and nine nations.

 Freshman average SAT score: 1085; ACT: 24

 There are seven residence halls to accommodate residential students.

-Extracurricular activities at Geneva include, but are not limited to, WGEV radio on the web, intramural sports, theater, concert choir, concert and marching bands, student publications and Christian ministries.
+Extracurricular activities at Geneva include, but are not limited to intramural sports, theater, concert choir, concert and marching bands, student publications and Christian ministries.